kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 ### Test Plan

-- **Round-trip fuzz:** This migration depends heavily on the existing roundtrip fuzz tests to ensure the changes are safe.
+The best tests to ensure correctness are tests we already have today:

+- **Serialization compatibility fixtures.** Because a migration is invisible on the wire and in storage, we require the migration to incur zero fixture changes.
+These test are critical to manage upgrade/rollback risk.
+- **Round-trip fuzz tests.** Harness:
+  `staging/src/k8s.io/apimachinery/pkg/api/apitesting/roundtrip`.
+This offers some assurances that migration does not drop or corrupt data.
+It complements the compatibility fixture tests which offer the strongest accurance that the internal type removal has not changed normal codepaths.
-- **Conversion benchmarks:** A per-resource conversion benchmark will be included in each migration PR.
+- **Conversion benchmarks.** A per-resource conversion benchmark (see [Benchmarks](#benchmarks)) is included in each migration PR to confirm the expected allocation/latency reduction and guard against regressions.

 ### Graduation Criteria

-Because there is no single runtime feature gate (see PRR), graduation is defined by mechanism maturity and migration coverage rather than alpha/beta/GA of a toggle.
+This enhancement has no runtime feature gate (see PRR) so each resource migration is unconditionally in effect the moment it merges, and there is no higher maturity than "unconditionally on".
+This is unavoidable due to the nature of the code change.

 #### Alpha

-Alpha is not meaningful for this as all changes are production impacting.
+Not possible for this change.
+SIG Leads agreed that we should communicate the nature of this change by marking it as sable on the first release.
+This matches how we've handled other internal changes.

 #### Beta

-This feature will stay in beta for the migration of all high-traffic APIs.
+Same retionale as Alpha.

 #### Stable

-- Migration of all high-traffic APIs is complete.
+Phase 1:

+- The migration mechanism is proven when a few low risk APIs and then `pod` (most impactful) and `CRD` (most difficult) are migrated.
+- Because the change cannot be gated, these migrations are production-impacting on merge.

+Phase 2:

+- We're committed to the migration, and the remaining structurally-identical and will complete all remaining migration work over a 3-release window.

+Phase 3:

+- All built-in APIs use a versioned hub type.
+- Internal packages for migrated groups are deleted.
-- All new APIs use a versioned hub type.
+- All new APIs use a versioned hub type by default.

 ### Upgrade / Downgrade Strategy

-None.
-This is an internal-only change.
+None required.
+The change is purely in-memory and stored and wire encodings are unchanged.

 ### Version Skew Strategy

 None.
-This is an internal-only change.
+The internal/hub type is server-local and never appears on the wire or in storage, so mixed-version control planes are unaffected.

 ## Production Readiness Review Questionnaire